tjarvenpaa/netmonitor_training/lab2/lab2.md

 You can enter the servers console with command `./server.sh lab2 snmp` or `./server.sh lab2 nagios` and the routers CLI with command `./router.sh lab2 1`

-NagiOS username and password is default `nagiosadmin / nagios` and can be accessed by web browser http://localhost:8102
+Observium username and password is `admin / lab` and can be accessed by web browser http://localhost:8102

 ## Task